High Availability and Scaling

 - nodes can make connections with instances that are registered with the load balancer

-can connect to both public and private
+can connect to both public and privateinstances- need

-or larger subnet to allow for scale Cross-Zone Load Balancing
+8+ freeIPsper subnet and a/27or larger subnet to allow for scale Cross-Zone Load Balancing- allows node to distribute connections equally across

-- allows for more even load balancing : when different AZs have unequal compute infrastructure
+all registered instances across all AZs - allows for more even load balancing : when different AZs have unequal compute infrastructure

 Application vs Network Load Balancers (ALB vs NLB)